manelpuig/rUBot_tutorial_ws/Documentation/files/Doc/2_ROS_tutorial copy.md

 	pub.publish(msg)
 	rate.sleep()
 ```
-Do not forget to make the file executable: chmod +x number_publisher.py
+Do not forget to make the file executable: chmod +x Publisher_num.py

-In "script" folder create the python file "number_counter.py" for the **Publiser/Subscriber node**:
+In "script" folder create the python file "pubsub_counter.py" for the Publiser/Subscriber:
 ```python
 #!/usr/bin/env python3
 import rospy